VigneshVSV/thing-control-panel/README.md

 Possible further ideas
 - Database viewer (i.e. viewer of properties that are stored in database)
+- Log Viewer does not work correctly, although its almost complete.
 - Graphical data acquisition into file using events